Safeguarding Policy

 Staff/tutors will:

-Any concerns relating to a staff member/tutor’s engagement with extremist groups or ideologies; or
+Any concerns relating to a staff member/tutor’s engagement with extremist groups or ideologies

 Any other factors relating to the conduct of the staff member or tutor that may reasonably be deemed concerning.